jbrunton/jbrunton.com/_posts/2014-12-11-schedule-projects-minimise-cost-delay.md

 # Scenario 2: Schedule according to Economics

-Didn't we already schedule according to economics with our ROI heuristic?
+Didn't we already schedule according to economics with our revenue heuristic?
 Kind of, but there's another important consideration: the **cost of delay**.
 Let's try delivering the projects in a different order to see what happens:

 ![Schedule According To Economics](/assets/cost-of-delay/scheduling-2.png)